phpmyadmin/phpmyadmin/doc/config.rst

     :type: boolean
     :default: true

-    Whenever an error is detected in the javascript execution.
-A an error report may be sent to phpmyadmin if user agrees.
+    Whenever an error is detected in the JavaScript execution, an error report may be sent to the phpMyAdmin team if the user agrees.

     You can set this parameter to ``false`` to never send error reports.